-- The Order of the Moth, devotees of Saint Caldi, who each swear to spend 50 years fighting the undead.
+- The Enduring Order, devotees of Saint Caldi, who each swear to spend 100 years fighting the undead.
 Those who die in service are raised as undead to continue their duty.

 - The Order of the Red and Blue Rose, who are wrestlers and swordbreakers.

 There are at least 3 heretic orders that are in hiding.
 They include:

 - The Winged Legion, who followed the Simurgh after her divorce from Zulin and subsequent excommunication.

 - The Order of the Shepherd's Crook, who seek to bring the kingdom of Hell to earth.
 Not literally, but they do want to use enslaved devils to police the world.
 (Officially, they are condemned by the paladins of hell and have no affiliation.
 They're just fans.)